Top Major Tech Companies Founded in San Francisco

 Top Tech Companies Founded in San Francisco in 2025

-Here are the most promising tech companies founded in San Francisco in 2025 that are already gaining momentum:
+Here are some promising technology companies founded in San Francisco in 2025 that are beginning to gain attention in their respective markets:

 1. Synaptiq AI